-Introduction 4 1.
-Early childhood education and care (ECEC) 6 1.1.
-Guarantee of a place1.2.
-Professionalisation of ECEC staff1.3.
-Curriculum or educational guidelines1.4.
-Language programmes as targeted support measure1.5.
-Parent support 2.
-Achievement in basic skills 12 2.1.
+Int ntroduction 5 1.
+1.1.
+Guarantee of a place 1.2.
+Professionalisation of ECEC staff 1.3.
+Curriculum or educational guidelines 1.4.
+Language programmes as targeted support measure 1.5.
+Parent support 7 2. .
+Achievement in basic skills 13 2.1.
 Nationally standardised tests in literacy, mathematics and science 2.2.
 Recent national reports on achievement in basic skills 2.3.
 Use of student performance data in external school evaluation 2.4.
 Central guidelines on addressing student underachievement in initial teacher education (ITE) 2.5.
-Additional support for schools enrolling large numbers of disadvantaged students 3.
-Early leaving from education and training (ELET) 15 3.1.
+Additional support for schools enrolling large numbers of disadvantaged students 3. .
+Early leaving from education and training (ELET) 16 3.1.
 Collecting national data on ELET based on a student register 3.2.
 Increasing the flexibility and permeability of education pathways 3.3.
 Providing language support for students with a different mother tongue 3.4.
 Addressing ELET in initial teacher education and continuing professional development 3.5.
 Offering education and career guidance in schools 3.6.
-Providing support for early leavers to re-enter the education and training system 4.
-Higher education 19 4.1.
+Providing support for early leavers to re-enter the education and training system 4. .
+Higher education 20 4.1.
 Quantitative targets relating to the social dimension of higher education 4.2.
 Monitoring of the socio-economic characteristics of the student body 4.3.
 Recognition of informal and non-formal learning on entry to higher education 4.4.
 Completion rates as a requirement in external quality assurance 4.5.
-Performance-based funding mechanisms with a social dimension focus 5.
-Graduate employability 22 5.1.
+Performance-based funding mechanisms with a social dimension focus 5. .
+Graduate employability 23 5.1.
 Labour market forecasting 5.2.
 Required involvement of employers in external quality assurance (QA) procedures 5.3.
 Requirements or incentives to include work placements in higher education programmes 5.4.
 Career guidance for higher education students 5.5.
-Systematic use of graduate tracking surveys
+Systematic use of graduate tracking surveys 6. .
+Learning Mobility 26 6.1.
+Portability of grants and loans6.2.
+Percentage of higher education institutions using ECTS6.3.
+Recognition of qualifications